 If you have in fact been wrongfully evicted, as a part of your defense Mark Martinez will seek proper damages.
 These may come in the form of monetary compensation, emotional distress damages, and payment of future rent.
 Eviction Defense is a difficult thing to endure.
 Mark Martinez will work tirelessly to make sure you are compensated for that unnecessary trauma.

-Do not face eviction alone.
+Do not face Eviction Defense alone.
 Call Mark Martinez today to discuss the details of your potential case.